junxit/us-congress-bills-112/metadata.md

 - 2011-11-04 — Placed on the Union Calendar, Calendar No. 182.
 - 2011-11-04 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 112-271.
 - 2011-11-04 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 112-271.
+- 2011-11-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-11-29 — Considered as unfinished business. (consideration: CR H7917-7918)
+- 2011-11-29 — Considered under suspension of the rules. (consideration: CR H7907-7908)
+- 2011-11-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1801.
+- 2011-11-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-11-29 — Mr. Cravaack moved to suspend the rules and pass the bill, as amended.
+- 2011-11-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 862). (text: CR H7907)
+- 2011-11-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 862).(text: CR H7907)